Bpham1/MulticoreTermProject/datascilib/Regression/LinearRegression/README.txt

 Calcuates the slope and intercept of an estimated line-of-best fit for data seperated into x values and y values using Least Mean Squared (LMS) and/or a custom version of Gradient Descent with both sequential and parallel iterations.

-FOR FULL DESCRIPTIONS OF CLASSES, METHODS, VARIABLES PLEASE SEE THE JAVADOC AT https://aswanmordor.github.io/LinearRegression/
+FOR FULL DESCRIPTIONS OF LIBRARY CLASSES, METHODS, VARIABLES PLEASE SEE THE JAVADOC AT /docs FOLDER IN THE MAIN GITHUB REPO.

-WHICH DESCRIBES EACH NON-WRAPPER CLASS IN THE https://github.com/Bpham1/MulticoreTermProject /Java/LinearRegression FOLDER.
+FOR FOR FULL DESCRIPTIONS OF DEVELOPMENT VERSION PLEASE SEE JAVADOC AT https://aswanmordor.github.io/LinearRegression/ WHICH DESCRIBES EACH NON-WRAPPER CLASS IN THE https://github.com/Bpham1/MulticoreTermProject /Java/LinearRegression FOLDER.
 (THIS JAVADOC DESCRIBES THE DEVELOPEMENT SOURCES SO LIBRARY PACKAGE NAMES AND WRAPPERS MAY NOT BE INCLUDED)